The aim of the pilot study was to examine the effect of

 over the course of a 4-week treatment programme, but did not track the

 improvement in outcomes over a longer period of time.
 The lasting benefit of treatment to these subjects is unknown as a result.

 studies should examine the effect of osteopathic management over a longer time

 frame to establish the longevity of benefit of treatment and the optimal

 frequency of osteopathic manipulation needed to maintain these benefits.

-- Future studies should include a larger sample size, have an adequate longer-term assessment and could compare osteopathic management with
+- Future studies need to include a larger sample size, have an adequate longer-term assessment.

 other treatment modalities such as physiotherapy or exercise prescription.